mcu-tools/mcuboot/docs/readme-zephyr.md

 subcommand:

 ```
-    $ imgtool keygen -k mykey.pem -t rsa-2048
+    $ ./scripts/imgtool.py keygen -k mykey.pem -t rsa-2048
 ```

 The argument to `-t` should be the desired key type.
-See the imgtool README.rst for more details on the possible key types.
+See the [the docs](imgtool.md) for more details on the possible key types.

 ### Extracting the public key